 - 1. Activities that compromise victim safety and recovery and undermine offender accountability (deduct up to 15 points). - 2.
 Out-of-scope and unallowable activities (deduct up to 35 points). - 3.
-Past performance (deduct up to 25 points). - 4.
 Formatting and Technical Requirements (deduct up to 5 points).

-An application that is substantially out-of-scope, proposes a substantial number of activities that are unallowable, or proposes activities that pose a significant threat to victim safety or a serious breach of confidentiality will not be considered for funding.
+An application that is substantially out-of-scope, proposes a substantial number of activities that are unallowable, or proposes activities that pose a significant threat to victim safety, or a serious breach of confidentiality will not be considered for funding.
 An applicant with considerable past performance issues may receive a deduction in points as listed above or be removed from consideration regardless of the application's peer review score.